 NOTE: Wait more than one day after transfection can obtain higher expression.

-3.2 dimerizer with growth medium in dark, incubate at 37 °C for 4-5 hours.
+3.2 Dilute dimerizers with growth medium to reach a final concentration of 100 nM, add diluted dimerizers to cells and incubate at 37 °C for 4-5 hours.

-NOTE: Phase separation is quickly induced after adding dimerizer (< 30 mins).
+NOTE: Phase separation is quickly induced after adding dimerizers (< 30 mins).
 Longer incubation helps droplets coarsen into larger sizes.
 Following droplet growth with live imaging can be used to determine the time it takes for droplets to reach a desired state.

-3.3 Fix cells 4% formaldehyde for 10 mins at room temperaturepermeabilize .
+3.3 Fix cells in PBS solution containing 4% formaldehyde and 0.1% Triton X-100 for 10 mins at room temperature to permeabilize cells.
+Wash cells 3 times with PBS.

-NOTE: After this step, it can be paused and cells can be stored in 4 °C for up to a week.
+NOTE: After this step, it can be paused and cells can be stored at 4 °C for up to a week.

-Caution: Formaldehyde is harmful by inhalation and if swallowed, also irritates to eyes, respiratory system and skin and is possible cancer hazard.
+Caution: Formaldehyde is harmful by inhalation and if swallowed, it also irritates eyes, respiratory system and skin and is a possible cancer hazard.
 Need to wear personal protective equipment, use only in a chemical fume hood.
-Also put in a waste container after use, do not dispose it the sink.
+Also put it in a waste container after use, do not dispose it in the sink.

-3.4 Wash coverslips 2 times with TBS-Tx, once with AbDil).
+3.4 Wash coverslips two times with 50 μL TBS-Tx and once with 50 μL Antibody Dilution Buffer (AbDil).
 TBS-Tx was made by TBS, 0.1% Triton X-100 and 0.05% Na-azide.
 AbDil was made by TBS-Tx, 2% BSA and 0.05% Na-azide.

-3.5 Incubate with primary anti-PML antibody (1: dilution in AbDil) at 4 °C in a humidified chamber overnight. mCherry antibody (1:200 dilution in AbDil) to help detect mCherry signal for FISH.
+3.5 Incubate each coverslip with 50 μL primary anti-PML (1:50 dilution in AbDil) / anti-SUMO1 (1:200 dilution in AbDil) / anti-SUMO2/3 antibody (1:200 dilution in AbDil) at 4 °C in a humidified chamber overnight. mCherry antibody can also be used (1:200 dilution in AbDil) to help detect mCherry signal for FISH.

 NOTE: FISH quenches the mCherry fluorescent signal, which makes it difficult to differentiate cells transfected with mCherry plasmids from those not transfected in FISH experiments.
-Using of mCherry antibody is advised.
+Using mCherry antibody is advised.
 Alternatively, one can make a stable cell line expressing eDHFR containing protein.

 3.6 Wash coverslips 3 times with AbDil to remove unbound primary antibody.

-3.7 Incubate cells with secondary antibody (anti-mouse IgG (H+L) secondary antibody conjugated with Alexa Fluor 647 for PML, anti-rabbit IgG (H+L) secondary antibody conjugated with Alexa Fluor 555 for mCherry, both at 1:1000 dilution in AbDil) for 1 hour in dark box at room temperature.
+3.7 Incubate cells with secondary antibody [anti-mouse IgG (H+L) secondary antibody conjugated with Alexa Fluor 647 for PML and SUMO, anti-rabbit IgG (H+L) secondary antibody conjugated with Alexa Fluor 555 for mCherry, both at 1:1000 dilution in AbDil] for 1 hour in dark box at room temperature.

 3.8 Wash coverslips 3 times with TBS-Tx.

-3.9 Label slides, DAPI in mounting media on the slide.
-Flip the coverslips over and place them onto DAPI drop, aspire extra fluid from edge of the coverslip.
+3.9 Label slides, dilute DAPI in mounting media to reach DAPI final concentration of 1 μg/mL.
+Then put 2 μL diluted DAPI on the slide.
+Flip the coverslips over and place them onto DAPI drop, aspire extra fluid from the edge of the coverslip.

-3.10 Seal with nail polish, let it dry and rinse from top of coverslip with water.
+3.10 Seal with nail polish, let it dry and rinse from top of the coverslip with water.
 Save in freezer for imaging.

 4. Fluorescence in situ hybridization (FISH)

 4.1 Seed 105 cells on 12 mm diameter circular cover glasses coated with poly-D-lysine in 6-well plate.
-Transfected cells with Halo-TRF1 and mCherry-eDHFR-SIM or mCherry-eDHFR-SIM mutant plasmids.
+Transfected cells with Halo-TRF1 and mCherry-eDHFR-SIM or mCherry-eDHFR-SIM mutant plasmids and wait for 24-48 h before proceeding to FISH.
+The dimerization step is the same as described in 3.2.

 NOTE: Here TRF1 is not fused with GFP to free the green channel up for telomere DNA probe.